slundi/RatioUp/README.md

 Download and upload rates are in bytes (ie: 16MB = 16 x 1024 x 1024 = 16777216 bytes).
 To disable downloads, set `min_download_rate` and `max_download_rate` to 0.

+## Todo

+- [ ] UI: File explorer when the torrent has multiple files
+- [ ] Announce at the correct interval
+- [ ] Send torrent list through the websocket to refreh next announce, seeders and leechers
+- [ ] Docker image

 ## Roadmap

-- [ ] Docker image
 - [ ] Upload torrent file using websocket, currently working by posting in ajax but it requires a page reload
+- [ ] Torrents with multiple trackers?
 - [ ] Improve UI
-- [ ] Torrent file explorer when the torrent has multiple files
-- [ ] Retracker torrents
+- [ ] Retracker torrents, and download torrents
+- [ ] Further testings (I use rtorrent and qBittorrent, other clients may not work properly)